SjoerdV/CaCAzureDevOpsPipeline/docs/GULM-README.md

 ### Results

-You should now have a working scheduled pipeline running with the added bonus of a managed Guest User Lifecycle Management solution.
+You should now have a working scheduled pipeline running with the added bonus of a managed Guest User Life Cycle Management solution.

 ### Recommendations